openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

     --show_flops
 ```

-> **Note:** Use `CUDA_VISIBLE_DEVICES` environment variable to configure which
+> **NOTE:** Use the `CUDA_VISIBLE_DEVICES` environment variable to configure which
 (if any) GPUs to use during evaluation.
-If empty value is assigned, PyTorch uses
+If empty value is assigned, PyTorch uses the
 CPU backend.

-### OpenVINO
+### OpenVINO&trade;

-The same demo application may be used for running instance segmentation models
+The same demo application can be used for running instance segmentation models
 on CPU via OpenVINO.
 Almost the same set of parameters is available in this
 case.
-The major difference is that model (`--model` argument) should be defined
+The major difference is that the model (`--model` argument) should be defined
-as a path to an XML file with OpenVINO IR description, rather that a PyTorch
+as a path to an XML file with the OpenVINO&trade; IR description, rather than a PyTorch
-class, and `--ckpt` argument should point to a BIN file with OpenVINO IR
+class, and the `--ckpt` argument should point to a BIN file with OpenVINO&trade; IR
 weights.

 Example: